Small Floor Plan: Huge Comfort

 - Standard size fridge

-Building A Scale Model Cabin Mockup
+3D Scale Model Cabin Floor Plan

 We’re definitely one’s to go that extra mile beyond just a simple plan on paper (or a dry erase board) and so we built a scale model to give us some perspective on the floor plan, wall placement and room size..